These stars will be there in 2023

 No ESC final without the “Countdown” and the “Aftershow” of the ARD.
 In 2023, too, the ESC supporting program will be moderated by Barbara Schöneberger.
-Who is visiting?
+Who is guest?

 Munich/Liverpool – From a German point of view, some people are firmly part of the “inventory” around the ESC.
 On the one hand there is commentator legend Peter Urban, who resigns after the ESC final in Liverpool.
 But there is also presenter Barbara Schöneberger, who has already been through the German ESC preliminary decision and has been “leading” the supporting program on ARD for years.